christianpflugradt/Passbird/README.md

         q (quit) quits pwman3 application

-        type 'hlicense' to view license for PwMan3 type 'h3rdparty' to view a list of 3rd party libraries and their licenses
+        type 'hlicense' to view license for PwMan3 type 'hthirdparty' to view a list of 3rd party libraries and their licenses

 PwMan3 updates the physical database file immediately after every action.
 As of now there is no backup function and each action is irrevocable, so think carefully before you delete or overwrite a stored password.
 You might want to backup the password database file and keystore file from time to time.